michaelrsweet/mmd/DOCUMENTATION.md

 ## mmdGetWhitespace

-    int
+    bool
     mmdGetWhitespace(mmd_t *node);

-The `mmdGetWhitespace` function returns `1` if whitespace preceded the specified node and `0` otherwise.
+The `mmdGetWhitespace` function returns `true` if whitespace preceded the specified node and `false` otherwise.

 ## mmdIsBlock

-    int
+    bool
     mmdIsBlock(mmd_t *node);

-The `mmdIsBlock` function returns `1` when the specified node is a markdown block and `0` otherwise.
+The `mmdIsBlock` function returns `true` when the specified node is a markdown block and `false` otherwise.

 ## mmdLoad